 Inspired by the super-healthy, legume- and vegetable-filled minestrone soup enjoyed by the long-living residents of Sardinia, this soup is naturally vegan and perfect for Meatless Mondays.
+(Now with video!)

 I recently started reading The Blue Zones: Lessons for Living Longer From the People Who’ve Lived the Longest, the book profiling regions of the world where residents routinely live to 100 and beyond.
 It’s fascinating, and I’m thoroughly enjoying the read.

 Now, I don’t necessarily want to live to 100.
 One standout characteristic of these long-living communities is that residents have very strong, life-long support systems of both family and friends, which, quick frankly, we lack in the US.
 High school and college friendships often dissolve with miles, as we scatter across the country for careers and different climates.